uttara-tech/ML-DL_Projects/Atmospheric emissions/README.md

 # README

 This model was created as part of a group project set-up by University of Liverpool.
-The project exists on https://github.com/jgasmi/AirQuality-ML/tree/main.
+The project exists here: [AirQuality-ML](https://github.com/jgasmi/AirQuality-ML/tree/main).

 ## XGBoostRegressor Model selection